 In the aftermath of his loss at Gettysburg, Lee waited for a counterattack which never came on July 4th.
 That night, in a raging thunderstorm, he began to withdraw his remaining army, all its troops, wounded, weapons and munitions, supplies, cattle and other logistical elements.
 The retreat took two paths.
-One, the largest, headed northeast toward Chambersburg, eventually turning south to Waynesboro and Greencastle enroute to Hagerstown.
+One, the largest, headed northwest toward Chambersburg, eventually turning south to Waynesboro and Greencastle enroute to Hagerstown.
 A woman along that route is reported to have watched wagons passing her home for three days.

 The other, a 20 mile wagon train, also headed for Hagerstown via Fairfield Pass, Maria Furnace Road and Monterey Pass.
 Both retreating wagon trains were harassed by Union cavalry.
 This included Brig Gen George A. Custer against the southern wagon train.
 A Battle was fought that night near the current location of the Museum.